tchin8/Wicked-Hexagon/README.md

 ## Wireframe

-## Architexture and Technology
+## Architecture and Technology
 - JavaScript for game logic
 - HTML5 Canvas for rendering
-- Webpack to bundle JS scripts
+- Webpack to bundle scripts

 ## Implementation Timeline
 ### Day 1